cupo365/aad-app-registration-credential-checker/README.md

 > - An Azure subscription
 > - An Exchange Online mailbox (Outlook Online)
 > - (optional) PowerShell 5.1 installed on your machine to deploy the solution via scripting
+> - (optional) If using multi tenant, App Registrations with User.Read.All and Application.Read.All Graph application permissions for each configured tenant

 ## Solution